 “Enabling Next Generation Education Infrastructure”

-CTO and CoFounder, DXtera Institute
+President and Co-Founder, DXtera Institute

 Learn how the DXtera Institute, its members and affiliates are leading a movement towards next generation enterprise software.
 Our vision is characterized by a general departure from traditional, monolithic systems towards ecosystems of educational applications and enterprise infrastructure services that allow for a broadening marketplace of solutions and increased consumer choice.
 DXtera is a growing nonprofit, member-based consortium of higher education professionals collaborating to remove technology barriers so that institution leaders, faculty, staff, and students have more complete, real-time information for transforming student outcomes.